hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 We'll discuss in eight parts, laying out a taxonomy for understanding tech strategies and a framework for building them

-1. **Intro**: new pillars for an evolved mission
+1. **Intro**: stability, efficiency, and agility as pillars for an empowerment-oriented mission
 2. **Context**: relevant corporate context
-3. **Stability as a foundation**: stability's role in supporting the other pillars
+3. ***Stability* as a foundation**: stability's role in supporting the other pillars
-4. **Efficiency to move the bottom line**: efficiency's role in moving the bottom line
+4. ***Efficiency* to move the bottom line**: efficiency's role in moving the bottom line
-5. **Agility to prevent calcification**: agility's role in long-term strategy
+5. ***Agility* to prevent calcification**: agility's role in long-term strategy
-6. **Agility to move the top line**: agility's role in short-term strategy, primarily as a force-multiplier for growth
+6. ***Agility* to move the top line**: agility's role in short-term strategy, primarily as a force-multiplier for growth
 7. **Unified mission**: an evolved, unified mission based on the new pillars
 8. **Takeaways**: mission-informed framework for building effective, aligned strategies

 Throughout, consider a guiding question: ***when and how should infra prioritize between stability, efficiency, and agility?***

-## :one: From maintenance to empowerment
+## :one: Intro: understanding stability, efficiency, agility

-### Traditional view

-I've occasionally heard infra's mission as some form of the following:

-- Keep the plane in the air: preserve existing revenues (backward-looking)
-- Save money: reduce infra-incurred expenses (inward-looking)

-This perspective captures two essential objectives, but fails to express the full potential.

-### Pillars of an evolved mission
+### Pillars of an empowerment-focused mission

-I believe we can do better. ***Infra is positioned to do more than preserve and reduce.*** I offer the following pillars of an evolved mission, which we will consider further in the subsequent sections:
+I offer the following as pillars of an empowerment-focused mission, which we'll consider in subsequent sections:

 - **Stability**: preserve existing products, prioritized by impact (backward-looking)
 - **Efficiency**: improve margins for new and existing products (outward-looking)
 - **Agility**: enable new products, reducing execution costs to experiment, develop, and launch (forward-looking)

-These pillars double as our taxonomy for interpreting and evaluating tech strategies.
+These pillars double as our [basis](https://en.wikipedia.org/wiki/Basis_(linear_algebra)) or **taxonomy for understanding, evaluating, and building infra strategy**.
 We include three short case studies interspersed below, unpacking each through the lens of stability, efficiency, and agility.

 ### Elevating agility as a central pillar

-It's hard to argue against stability and efficiency as essential pillars.
-Agility, however, in my experience, is much less rarely considered.
+I've occasionally heard infra's mission instead as some form of the following:

+- Keep the plane in the air: preserve existing revenues (backward-looking)
+- Save money: reduce infra-incurred expenses (inward-looking)

+This perspective captures two essential objectives, but fails to express the full potential.
+I believe we can do better. ***Infra is positioned to do more than preserve and reduce.***

+Agility is the key piece here, and often overlooked.
 I believe that's a mistake.
-In the following sections, we'll discuss insights for each pillar, and hopefully build an argument for why **agility absolutely must be a centrally-considered pillar of any infra org's mission**.
+In the following sections, we'll discuss insights for each of our empowerment-oriented pillars, building an argument for why **agility absolutely must be a centrally-considered pillar of any infra org's mission**.

-## :two: Corporate context
+## :two: Corporate context: decoding tech strategies

 ### Corporate lifecycle